 Elite Guides | Kit Lists - Summer and Winter Courses

-Below you will find a number of kit lists for different activities and seasons.
+Below you will find several kit lists for different activities and seasons.
 These are recommended kit lists and should be followed as closely as possible.
 If you arrive for a course or guiding and do not have the appropriate kit, it may be that your plans for the day will have to change, based on the weather.
+If you have any questions at all, please do get in touch.
+Info@eliteguides.co.uk

 Summer walking kit list (including Ben Nevis Kit list)